-Barrick monitors and continuously improves our human rights performance, evidenced by the updating of our human rights policies and training in recent years.
-Our ongoing due diligence and human rights assessment processes also facilitate the continual monitoring and development of our actions.
-Additionally, a key reason for our continual engagement with stakeholders is to facilitate open relationships and help identify potential issues or need for improvement.
+Barrick monitors and continuously improves its human rights performance.
+Our ongoing due diligence and human rights assessments facilitate the continual monitoring and implementation of improvement actions.
+Additionally, a key reason for Barrick's continual engagement with stakeholders is to facilitate open relationships, foster trust and help identify potential issues to mitigate or improvement areas.